Are you a Canadian resident or citizen and wondering who needs a US bank account?

 Someone who has a good reputation with the bank or in the local community can also help you confirm your identity.

 If the account you are opening will earn interest and be tax liable, you have to present a Social Insurance Number (SIN).
 You can get a SIN from the Canadian government.

-Bottom Line: US Bank Account for Canadian Residents
+Bottom Line: Best US Bank Accounts for Canadians

 If you work or live in the US for even a part of the year, having a US bank account will simplify your life.
 You can avoid ridiculous transaction fees and won’t have to worry about converting CAD to USD.

 You can either open a USD account with a bank in Canada or a US account for Canadians at a US bank.
 We’ve listed the best ones in this article.

 When making your choice, keep the requirements and options available for each bank in mind.
 That way, you can make an informed decision.

 - Neo Financial Review

 - EQ Bank vs Tangerine